rstudio/redx/README.md

 redx
 ======

 Redx (or redis-nginx) is an embedded lua based approach of having a dynamic configuration of nginx of frontends and backends with redis as its data store.
-It was inspired by [hipache](https://github.com/samalba/hipache-nginx).
+It was inspired by [hipache](https://github.com/hipache/hipache).
 It has a restful API (that runs within nginx itself) to manage the many-to-one relationships between frontends to backends, set configurations, and more.

 One of the main benefits of redx is the ability to update your nginx config without needing to reload nginx.
-This is useful for environments that are nearly constantly changing their large nginx config due to cases such as elastic backends or new user signups.
+This is useful for environments with a highly dynamic topology where backends and frontends are added/removed several times a second (ie Paas).
 Also, this allows you to have a single nginx config across multiple nginx servers making it easier to have true high availability and scalability on your load balancing layer.

 Project Status
 ==============